 West Bay eateries

 West Bay is a bit pricey for eating out, but there are some yummy options if you're spending the day on the beach.
 Celeste's, which is located just next to the main road in West Bay, offers great food.
 Just across the road in the West Bay Mall, the Hungry Monkey has subs and pizzas, as well as soft serve ice cream.
 If you'd prefer to find a place right along the beach, Thirsty Turtle at Bananarama is a fun place to hang out, and has food and drink specials on Sunday, as well as live music, crab races and firedancers.
-Just past West Bay (walk along the road heading south, past Infinity Bay, up the hill and turn to the right), you'll find Smugglers Beach Bar, which has delicious natchos and quesadillas, and has their own little beach area with kayaks, lounge chairs, and beach games.
+Beachers has some reasonable pricing, and you can use their lounge chairs, bathroom etc if you're eating there.